syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/ViewMode.md

 # Built-in Views

-`SfCalendar` control provides two types of views to display dates such as month view and year view.
+`SfCalendar` control provides four types of views to display dates such as month,year,decade,century.
 It can be assigned to the `SfCalendar` control by using [ViewMode](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~ViewMode.html) property.

 By default `SfCalendar` control is assigned with month view.
 Based on the user’s preference, `SfCalendar` can be viewed in any one of the available two type.